vtsuperdarn/davitpy/README.md

 ### Issues and Bug reporting

-Please report any problems/comments using the Issues tab of the davitpy GitHub page.
+Please report any problems/comments using the Issues tab of the davitpy GitHub page, or use this link: https://github.com/vtsuperdarn/davitpy/issues